Tips for writing your personal statement

 - Spelling and grammar DO matter – draft and redraft as many times as you must and ask others to proofread and provide feedback

-- During 2020/21, refer to the challenges you faced during COVID-19 lockdown in a positive way
+- For 2022–23 applications, refer to the challenges you've faced during the pandemic in a positive way

 - Come across as pretentious

 - Start with: "I’ve always wanted to be a..."